-The group continued its investment in mobile and web technology to bring to market cutting-edge digital products which delight existing users, and attract a new, younger audience to the Racing Post brand.
+The group continued its investment in mobile and web technology to bring to market cutting-edge digital products which delight existing users, and attract a new, younger audience to the Spotlight Sports Group brands.

 We have regular meetings with our business-to-business customers at both operational and strategic level and have clear partnership agreements in place.
+The COVID-19 pandemic emphasised the need to adopt this approach, during the cessation of sport and racing the partnership agreements were reviewed and where necessary refinements were made to reflect our service offering during this unique period.